Snaacky/thewiki/docs/tutorials/mpv.md

 ## Restyle Subtitles

 # Set sub-ass-override to "no" as we only need to enable it for specific cases
-# If you wish to use it for all video, set it to "yes"
 sub-ass-override=no
 sub-ass-force-style=playresx=1920,playresy=1080
 sub-font="Cabin"